Posts may contain affiliate links. Read our full disclosure policy here.

 If you’re going to learn the best way to cook filet mignon, you’re going to need the right equipment.
 To properly cook a filet mignon in the oven, you will need two pieces of equipment.
 First, you’ll want a nice cast iron skillet.
 These are nonstick, will retain their temperature, can be used on the stovetop and in the oven, and will give your filet mignon the perfect sear.

 Next, you will need a meat thermometer.
 Some people try to learn how to touch the steak, but I prefer to keep things to a science.
-Why ruin a good steak if you don’t have to.
+Why ruin a good steak if you don’t have to?
 Using a meat thermometer is no longer complicated.
-Once you insert the thermometer, you can place the temperate reading on the fridge, set the temperature you want, and an alarm will even go off once the temperature is reached.
-They now even make wireless thermometers to you can read and get alerts straight to your phone!
+I use the MEATER wireless meat thermometer which is incredibly easy.
+Once you insert the thermometer, you can set the exact temperature you want and you will receive an alert on your phone as soon as your meat reaches the correct temperature.

 Steak Tempurature Guide